GowthamiWudaru/heart-Disease-Prediction-With-Azure/README.md

 ## Automated ML

 I set experiment_timeout_minutes(time after which experiment is timed out), model_explainability(best model is explained), compute_cluster(multiple runs at a time) for automl run.
+The task is a classification(binary) task as we are trying to predict presence or absence of heart disease

 <img alt="automlRunDetails" src="https://github.com/GowthamiWudaru/heart-Disease-Prediction-With-Azure/blob/main/images_for_readme/automlrunDetails.png">

 ### Results

-The best model was VotingEnsemble with accuracy of 0.84870
+The best model was VotingEnsemble with accuracy of 0.84870.
+Voting ensemble works by combining the predictions from multiple models.
+In classification, the final prediction is the majority vote of contributing models.

 <img alt="automlbestRun" src="https://github.com/GowthamiWudaru/heart-Disease-Prediction-With-Azure/blob/main/images_for_readme/automlbestrun.png">

+The model can be improved by further exploring the automl config(like adding custom FeaturizationConfig)

 ## Hyperparameter Tuning